-- Attend an extensive 12-week training program, including four weeks in McLean, Va.
+- Attend an extensive 12-week training program, including 4 weeks in McLean, VA.

 Insights Into Our Adjuster Training

 As a new associate, you will first attend an extensive 12-week training program that is divided into three sections: Pre-school, Basic School and Post-school.
-Training is generally Monday through Friday, with varying start times.
+Training is generally Mon – Fri, with varying start times.